Our Studio

 All: Pas de bourrée couru, pivots (promenade) in arabesque, penchée, fouetté turns (female, demi-pointe), Piroettes finishing in open positions, chainés, coupé brisse, sissonnes changées, fouetté sauté, ballottés sautés.

-Pointe: polka step, single pirouettes en dedans with fouetté, posé piqué turns en deshors, chainés, emboité turns, relevé in 2nd en l’air with rond de jambe en l’air, sissonne fermé relevés.
+Female Syllabus Pointe Work: polka step, single pirouettes en dedans with fouetté, posé piqué turns en deshors, chainés, emboité turns, relevé in 2 nd en l’air with rond de jambe en l’air, sissonne fermé relevés.

 Watch Video